Car seat safety

 How do I use a forward-facing car seat?

 - Your car may have the Universal Anchorage System (UAS or LATCH [lower anchors and tethers for children]) to secure your forward-facing car seat.
-It is now mandatory in all new models.
+It is mandatory in all new models.
+See Transport Canada’s notice re: children weighing 40 lbs or more.

 - If your vehicle doesn’t have a tether anchor, ask your vehicle dealer to install one.